 2 teaspoons pure vanilla extract

-In a medium mixing bowl, whisk together flour, baking soda, salt, cinnamon, ginger, and nutmeg.
+In a small-medium mixing bowl, whisk together flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

-Cake will keep covered in the refrigerator for up to three days, or in the refrigerator for up to five.
+Cupcakes will keep covered at room temperature for up to three days, or in the refrigerator for up to five.